AVerImaTeC: A Dataset for Automatic Verification of Image-Text Claims with Evidence from the Web: Introduction

 To construct \our, initially annotators are asked to identify and normalize image-text claims from fact-checking articles, incorporating necessary contextual information while providing associated metadata.
 Next, annotators convert the verification rationale from the articles into QA pairs, while being restricted to using only online evidence published before the claim's date.
 Given the multimodal nature of the task, both questions and answers may involve images.
 Finally, we conduct two rounds of quality control to ensure that each annotated claim is supported by sufficient evidence for the annotated verdict.
 The resulting dataset, contains 1,297 image-text claims.
 To assess the consistency of the verdict labels we conducted an inter-annotator agreement study in which we obtained a Randolph's~\citep{randolph} free-marginal $\kappa$ of $0.742$ over 100 re-annotated claims.
 The re-annotation recovered $74.7\%$ of the original QA pairs, confirming that the annotations capture reasoning paths for verifying image-text claims consistently.

 We further introduce a baseline for image-text claim verification, which operates by generating evidence-seeking questions aimed at fact-checking and answering these questions with a set of expert tools.
 Since \our is the first image-text claim verification dataset to incorporate QA annotations that explicitly reflect reasoning paths and evidence, we develop a reference-based evaluation method to assess models' generated questions and retrieved evidence.
-Using this evidence evaluation, we report conditional verdict accuracy which measures the correctness of predicted verdicts only when the associated evidence score exceeds a predefined threshold.
+Using this evidence evaluation, we report conditional verdict accuracy which measures the correctness of predicted verdicts only when the associated evidence score exceeds a predefined threshold\footnote{The dataset is available here: https://huggingface.co/datasets/Rui4416/AVerImaTeC.
+The code can be accessed here: https://github.com/abril4416/AVerImaTeC}.